Related Collard Greens Recipes

 Here are some cooking tips, considerations, and substitutions that you can keep in mind when making braised collard greens with bacon:

 - Bacon: Choose a smoky thick cut bacon.
 This maximizes flavor given the smokiness as well as the plentiful rendering of fat.
-For a healthier version, you can use turkey bacon or omit the bacon altogether for a vegan version and use olive oil to sauté the onions and garlic.

 - Liquid: The liquid used in braising can vary depending on your preference.
 For a vegetarian option, you can use vegetable broth instead of chicken broth.